In Search of Better Traction

 Each foot has twelve 3/4″ stainless steel spikes, with eight in the front and four in the back.
 They were perfect for gripping the tightly packed snowy surface and even better on the icy patches.
 Our friends who accompanied us up Mt.
 Tom had two different brands of traction devices that, while they ultimately got them from point A to point B, were definitely less effective on the steeper sections of the trail.
 The effectiveness of the microspikes was most evident on the descent of Mt.
 Tom where much of the trail was essentially just a bobsled track.
 In many instances we chose to simply slide down the trail because that’s just way more fun, but when we descended on foot, walking down steep, slippery sections of trail was no more difficult than walking across the sidewalk.
 The spikes gripped deeply into the snow and provided tremendous stability.
 Furthermore, they fit perfectly and comfortably and we never had any issues with them popping off our boots or getting snow packed in between the spikes.

-Even though we never took them off during either of our recent hikes, the fact that they are lightweight (11-14 ounces per pair) and come with a drawstring pouch make them easy to pack away in the event that you need to switch to snowshoes or bare-boot at any point during a hike.
-Obviously, having only used them twice, we can’t speak to their durability or longevity just yet, but everything we’ve read and observed lead us to believe that they will stand the test of time.
+The fact that they are lightweight (11-14 ounces per pair) and come with a drawstring pouch make them easy to pack away in the event that you need to switch to snowshoes or bare-boot at any point during a hike.
+Obviously, having only used them a few times, we can’t speak to their durability or longevity just yet, but everything we’ve read and observed lead us to believe that they will stand the test of time.
 Not to mention the two year warranty doesn’t hurt.

 Overall we were thrilled with our new microspikes and would highly recommend them to anyone looking for some new traction devices for winter hiking.